-Valentine’s Day without a soulmate can make many people feel depressed, especially if they have been single for a while or have recently ended a relationship.
-They see happy couples all around them, ads for Valentine gifts all over the media, and wonder why they are spending Valentine’s Day without a soulmate.
-They wonder how many more Valentine’s Days will pass before a soulmate enters their life and they no longer spend Valentine’s Day alone.
+Valentine’s Day without a soulmate can make many people feel depressed.
+And especially if they have been single for a while or have recently ended a relationship.
+They see happy couples all around them and ads for romantic gifts all over the media.
+So now they wonder why they’re spending Valentine’s Day without a soulmate.
+They wonder how many more will pass before a soulmate enters their life and they no longer spend Valentine’s Day alone.

 It can be both frustrating and depressing.
 You have gotten your career on track, taken good care of yourself, have your finances in order and feel the only thing missing in your life is a stable soulmate relationship.
 Well where the hell are they?
 What is taking so long?
 Did they get lost?

 It doesn’t seem fair and you don’t think its fair.
 You see the commercials of blissful couples celebrating Valentine’s Day together and want to smash the television to pieces.
-The stores have been flooded, in many cases, since the day after Christmas advertising red, white and pink goodies for their loved ones.
-Even go to the grocery shopping is not a safe haven for your emotions as their entrances are flooded with Valentine’s Day goodies, flowers and stuffed animals.
+The stores have been flooded since the day after Christmas advertising red, white and pink goodies for their loved ones.
+Even going to the grocery shopping is not a safe haven for your emotions as their entrances are flooded with goodies, flowers and stuffed animals.
 There seems to be no escape.

 For soulmates that get it right, every day is Valentine’s Day.
 Don’t lose hope, just don’t focus on the Valentine’s Day you may be spending alone, because there is always next year.
 Keep your chin up and keep the faith that one day you will be with your soulmate on Valentine’s Day!
 These years, do something to special for yourself and celebrate YOU!